lz-public/user-articles/README.md

 11. Authentication using the API key
 12. Improve server stats and graceful shutdown
 13. Environment dependant config
-14. Improved tests (refactor)
+14. Improved tests (refactor w/separate db)

-### Next steps
+### Pending - Next steps

-* Add tests for the Users module
-* Add tests for the Articles module
+* Add tests for the Articles module - debugging
-* Clean the test database before the tests start

 ### Future improvements

 * Use Redis/PubSub to share cache between running instances (in a scaled environment)
 * Add caching and invalidate the cached records when changes are detected
-* Improve server internal stats
+* Improve server internal stats and logging locally or to external resources
+* Real-world operations like editing/deleting users, to be able to change a small number of properties when updating an article, etc.
+* Increase security by adding tools such as limiters and slowloris

 ## Build, install and run!